 Here are the best deals around $400 to $500,000 along Miami Beach, South Beach, and North Bay Village (island)…

+Financing 20% of $500,000, you’d have an estimated payment of $2,390 ($400k at 6% Interest, 30-year fixed).
 This can easily be manipulated based on the type of loan you choose, term, FICO, etc.

-ie) $500,000 at $10,087 per year or $841 month
+ie) $500,000 at $10,087 per year or $841 a month

-Here’s the Dade County Tax calculation at $450,000 purchase price.
+Here’s the Dade County Tax calculation at the $450,000 purchase price.

 - Countywide at $2,362 City $2,654 State $296 School Board $3,577 Children’s Trust $190 (without HomeStead Exemption located in Miami Beach with a millage rate of $20.1746 per thousand.
 Total $9,079

-In calculating your total monthly expenses, we see an estimated payment of: $3,781 month.
+In calculating your monthly expenses, we see an estimated payment of $3,781.
 I estimated maintenance at $550 plus $841 (Taxes on $500,000) plus $2,390 (PI).
-Insurance, Water, Sewer, Garbage, Grounds (sometimes cable & internet) included in Maintenance Fees
+Insurance, Water, Sewer, Garbage, and Grounds (sometimes cable & internet) are included in Maintenance Fees.

 - Rental Value approximately ~$2,000